At the beginning of the Tet Offensive, American media outlets focused on the spectacular Vietcong attacks in Saigon.

 North Vietnamese units had dominated the A Shau Valley since 1966, transforming it into one of their biggest logistical bases in South Vietnam.
-The Americans avoided the A Shau because it sat immediately east of the border with Laos and the Communist base areas there.
-Sizeable North Vietnamese units, marching south on the main truck routes in Laos or stationed in their Laotian base camps, could quickly pivot eastward and charge into the A Shau to contest any U.S. incursion.
+In the two years before Tet, conventional American combat units stayed clear of the valley.
+The reason was simple: the A Shau had become too dangerous.
+Sizable North Vietnamese units, marching south on the main truck routes in Laos or stationed in Laotian base camps, could quickly pivot eastward and charge into the A Shau to contest any American incursion.

 The A Shau’s unpredictable weather further limited American access to the valley.
-Thick clouds, rain, fog, and high winds all-too-frequently blew into the valley, grounding U.S. helicopters, transport planes, and the fighter-bombers needed to support foot soldiers.
+Thick clouds, fog, rain, and high winds all-too-frequently blew into the valley, grounding U.S. helicopters, transport planes, and the fighter-bombers needed to support foot soldiers.
 Terrain and vegetation added to the difficulties of fighting there.
-High timbered hills flanked the valley floor – the very sort of environment that favored dug-in Communist defenders.
-In describing the A Shau, General John R. Tolson of the 1st Cavalry Division said, “This valley is one of the weirdest pieces of terrain I’ve ever seen…It’s a great big ditch among a whole bunch of hills.
+High, timbered hills flanked the valley floor – the very sort of environment that favored dug-in Communist defenders.
+General John R. Tolson of the 1st Cavalry Division once described the A Shau as, “…one of the weirdest pieces of terrain I’ve ever seen…It’s a great big ditch among a whole bunch of hills.
 The valley floor is 2,000 feet deep.”

 In peacetime, Route 547 carried overland traffic between the A Shau and Hue.
-But by 1968, the North Vietnamese and Vietcong dominated the hills overlooking Route 547.
-Any American or ARVN convoy attempting to enter the A Shau over Route 547 stood a good chance of being ambushed.
-The A Shau was a “no go” zone, an area deep in what the Americans called “Indian Country.”
+But by 1968, the North Vietnamese and Vietcong controlled the hills overlooking the road.
+Any American or South Vietnamese unit attempting to enter the A Shau over Route 547 stood a good chance of being ambushed.
+The A Shau was a “no go” zone – an area deep in what the Americans called “Indian Country.”

-In subsequent days, the North Vietnamese and Vietcong succeeded in reinforcing their positions in the citadel.
-Two Communist LOCs, or Lines of Communication, provided the Hue forces with ammunition, food, and replacements.
-One LOC extended from the DMZ southward along trails and dirt roads between Highway 1 and the South China Sea.
-This LOC went through a region known since the First Indochina War as the Street Without Joy.
-The existence of this LOC meant one thing – after three years, the Americans had still not pacified the Street Without Joy – its residents remained solidly Vietcong.
-A second LOC linked the citadel to the A Shau Valley via a string of Vietcong hamlets west of Hue.
-Five enemy battalions, or 2,500 men, entered Hue after the start of the battle along this route before U.S. units uncovered it and deployed a blocking force across its path.
-The Hue-A Shau route, like the one through the Street Without Joy, pointed to widespread popular support for the Communists amongst the rural population living in the lowlands between Hue and the mountains.
+In the following days, the North Vietnamese and Vietcong succeeded in reinforcing their positions in the citadel.
+Two Communist supply routes provided them with ammunition, food, and replacements.
+One route extended from the Vinh Moc Tunnel complex just north of the DMZ southward between Highway 1 and the South China Sea.
+This route went through a region known since the First Indochina War as the Street Without Joy.
+The existence of this overland route meant one thing: after three years of war, the Americans had still not pacified the Street Without Joy.
+The region’s peasants remained solidly Vietcong.

 The successful Communist seizure of Hue depended on the people of Hue and its environs.
-Local peasants and the radicalized youth of Hue made Communist occupation of the city possible.
-Ms. Hoang Lanh, who served with the Vietcong at Hue during the Tet Offensive, believed that a popular uprising occurred at Hue and in the area around it.
+Local peasants and the radicalized student youth of Hue made Communist occupation of the city possible.
+Hoang Lanh, who served with the Vietcong at Hue during the Tet Offensive, believed that a popular uprising occurred in the city and in the area around it.
 She recalled, “…in Hue we conducted a mass mobilization.
 The people brought us food, they hid us, and took us to the road and showed us the way.
 Hospitals were set up to treat the wounded.
 Thousands and thousands of soldiers and officers were taken in by the people of Hue.”

 New York Times, “U.S. Forces Begin Massive Assault on Ashau Valley,” April 29, 1968.